Dre Campbell Farm

 Before choosing a place to plant, examine the planting spot.

-Take your time to figure out the soil structure, pH level, and drainage qualities of the planting spot you’ll use for your garden.
+Take your time to determine the soil structure, pH level, and drainage of the planting spot you will use for your garden.

 Be aware that various elements can alter the soil texture in different ways.
-Therefore, watch the wind, rain, sun, and other factors that may damage it.
+Therefore, watch for erosion, excessive rain, wind exposure, and other environmental factors that can affect soil quality.

 Focus on adding more organic material to the soil to help retain nutrients and improve drainage.